 12 properties were identified based on this criterion, and they were ranked based on depth of inundation, length of evacuation route, hazard, hydraulic category, flood emergency response category and floor rise.
-A feasibility study for Voluntary House Purchase scheme is currently being undertaken and will be provided to the Council as a confidential document at a later meeting.
+A feasibility study for Voluntary House Purchase scheme has been undertaken at the same time as this study and will be provided to the Council as a confidential document.